 Step 5: Install the Springs and the Mats

-When setting a trampoline, most users are perplexed whether springs or mats should be put initially since they are already attached to the trampolines.
+When setting up a trampoline, most users are perplexed about whether springs or mats should be put in initially since they are already attached to the trampolines.
 So now we’ll show you how to install springs and mats for the trampoline.